Margot Kidder: Death

 Kidder died on May 13, 2018, at her home in Livingston, Montana, at the age of 69.
-Her death was ruled a suicide by "self-inflicted drug and alcohol overdose".
+Her death was ruled a suicide by a "self-inflicted drug and alcohol overdose".
 Kidder had been scheduled to appear at the Motor City Comic Con in Novi, Michigan, later that week.

-Kidder's friends related that she had poor health in later years, particularly following her lengthy stay at the Standing Rock protest camp in 2016, often enduring frigid temperatures.
 DC Comics stated on its Twitter feed: "Thank you for being the Lois Lane so many of us grew up with.
 RIP, Margot Kidder."
 After her death, director Ted Geoghegan, who knew the actress, stated:

 Margot lived at the foot of Canyon Mountain, right outside of Livingston.
 Like much of Montana, the mountain was filled with wolves.
 But instead of fearing them, Margot loved them.
 She left meat out for the wolves so she could watch them come down the mountain and eat from the safety of her home ...
 She'd asked her closest friends—if they stopped by her place and found her dead—to tell no one, place her naked body in a bedsheet, drag it up Canyon Mountain, and leave her for her other friends, the wolves.

-Kidder's body was cremated, and the ashes were scattered by her brother John in childhood-favorite locations in Canada, as well as in Montana, amongst lilies often eaten by grizzly bears, partially fulfilling Kidder's wish to "have her body just left out there for the bears."
+Kidder's body was cremated, and the ashes were scattered by her brother John in her favorite childhood locations in Canada, as well as in Montana, amongst lilies which were frequently eaten by grizzly bears, partially fulfilling Kidder's wish to "have her body just left out there for the bears."